rancher/elemental-toolkit/docs/derivatives_featureset.md

 ...
 ```

-You are encouraged to copy them over to `/usr/local/cloud-config` or `/oem` and customize them as you see fit.

 ## OEM customizations

 It is possible to install a custom cloud-init file during install with `--config` to `cos-installer` or, it's possible to add more files manually to the `/oem` folder after installation.

 ### Default OEM

-By default, `cOS` ships a set of default configurations which can be found under `/system/oem`.
+The default cloud-init configuration files can be found under `/system/oem`.
 This is to setup e.g. the default root password and the upgrade channel.

 ```
 /system/oem/00_rootfs.yaml - defines the rootfs mountpoint layout setting